smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_file.md

       -F 'file=@Data File Path;type=file_type/Data File Type'
     ```

-### __File Upload & Insert__

-If "db commit" is set to True and "table name" and "column name" are specified, the given file is sent to ThanoSQL storage and the file path is inserted into a column of the specified table.
+If "db commit" is set to True and "table name" and "column name" are specified, the given file is sent to Workspace storage and the file path is inserted into a column of the specified table.

 === "Python"